-These projects have an average unit cost of £53 per total hectare.
-This low unit cost is driven one particular project, which delivered landscape-scale restoration, therefore carrying out conservation activity over a large area (27,557ha).
-The unit cost of this project is £42 per hectare, with the unit cost of the other three comparable projects being between £120 and £151 per hectare.
+These projects have an average unit cost of £63 per total hectare.
+This low unit cost is driven by one particular project, which delivered landscape-scale restoration, therefore carrying out conservation activity over a large area (27,557ha).
+The unit cost of this project (direct and indirect) is £42 per hectare, with the unit cost of the other three comparable projects being between £120 and £151 per hectare.